 Doyle says helping people lose weight and adopt healthier lifestyles was one of the most rewarding and memorable experiences he’d ever had.

-This transformation empowered him to pursue a healthy lifestyles coaching degree and wants to inspire others to pursue their own path to wellness.
+This transformation empowered him to pursue a healthy lifestyles and fitness science degree and wants to inspire others to pursue their own path to wellness.
 A study abroad trip through ASU was the ultimate catalyst to shape his future.

 The Australia study abroad opportunity is offered through the College of Health Solutions and is innovative in that it focused on sports nutrition and exercise immunology.
 As an avid traveler, Australia was a destination he had wanted to visit since he was a child - this was an opportunity too good to pass.